GEM-benchmark/NL-Augmenter/filters/gender_bias/README.md

 Masculine tagged sentences: 2
 Neutral tagged sentences: 1
 ```
-You can also retrieve the arrays of sentences from each group, by calling the `sort_groups()` method on the instance of th class, providing it with flags, extracted by `flag_sentences()` method:
+You can also retrieve the arrays of sentences from each group, by calling the `sort_groups()` method on the instance of the class, providing it with flags, extracted by `flag_sentences()` method:

 ```
 flagged_sentences = f.flag_sentences(sentences, "en")